Introduction

 Select the Status from the drop-down list below.

-You can use the Clear menu to remove engine alerts as required.
+You can use the Clear menu to clear engine alerts as required.

 An alert notification confirms that the application has been restarted.
 The user should exit the browser tab and log in to the application again.